BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ```
 </details>

 Now let's consider the important environmental parameters for our analysis.
 In this case, our choice goes to  the temperature, salinity, silicates, phosphate, and the filtered fraction of the copper.
-We can perform the db-RDA analysis based on a model whiçch include all of these parameters
+We can perform the db-RDA analysis based on a model that include all of these parameters

 ```
 dbrda_result <- capscale(data_distbeta~ Temperature + Salinity + SIOH4 + PO4 + Cu_F, metadata_subsampled)